- Assistant: Jyren Dillard

 For almost two decades, Simmons practiced in-house as assistant general counsel at a healthcare consulting company based in Atlanta.
 In addition to corporate law experience such as contracting with hospitals and with Medicaid managed care organizations, he also carried a substantial regulatory portfolio that included ten years investigating HIPAA compliance, supervising accreditation as a certified application assister designated organization (CDO) under the Affordable Care Act, and direct representation of uninsured patients seeking Medicaid.

-He received his JD from Emory University Law School after graduating with high honors from Agnes Scott College in Decatur, GA, with a BA in Political Science and Spanish.
+Simmons, who is transgender and queer, serves on the National Advisory Council of the Long-Term Care Equality Index.
+Simmons is licensed to practice law in North Carolina and Georgia.
+He received his JD from Emory University Law School after graduating from Agnes Scott College in Decatur, GA, with a BA in Political Science and Spanish.